lagbolt/catalog-errors/README.md

 * a downloaded copy of ISFDB.com
 * Goodreads.com, via their API
 * Novelist, via an internal OPAC API

+You will only be able to read series data from Goodreads if you supply an API key in lib\secrets.py.
+Goodreads has depreceated the API and is no longer giving out keys.
+If you would like to use my API key, let's discuss it.

+FOr series data from Noevlist, I use an API internal to Bibliocommons OPACs.
+You will need to supply a library code on the command line using the --libcode argument.
+If it isn't obvious what the code is, email me.

 I don't compare every record to all three sources since I don't want to overload the Goodreads or Novelist APIs.
 I compare the record to the downloaded copy of ISFDB.com.
 If there's *any* series information in ISFDB and no 490 in the record, then I go on to check Goodreads and Novelist, and report the results for all three sources.